lobohtet/vooru2/README.md

- this is Vooru2 , PHP Lightweight Video Software.
+ this is PLATFORM Vooru2 , PHP Lightweight Video Software.